elf-audio/cppsketch/README.md

 To run it, type `./audio` - now you can edit MyLiveAudio.h live, and every time you save it should update.

 ## openFrameworks
-Please see the readme in the examples/openFrameworks directory to see how to do that.
+Please see the readme in the examples/openFrameworks directory to see how to do that, or go here for an addon https://github.com/elf-audio/ofxCppSketch (probably easier)